The Psychology of Religion

 I have an atheistic friend who jokes that, if he knew that he was imminently going to die, he’d offer up a prayer, just in case.
 Not that he would actually do this, but why would someone?
 When we lose control in our lives, we often turn to religion.
 When we have lots of personal control, we don't.

 Third would be the groups with which we identify.
 By this, I mean family, community, and the broader culture.
 Research based on nationally representative Gallup polls supports this point.
 For instance, when asked “Is religion an important part of your daily life?” over 99% of Egyptians say “yes.”
-Compare this with 66% of Americans and 16 percent of Swedes.
-So, as an American, though I tend to believe I have chosen my religious and spiritual beliefs and activities, the reality is that I’d probably believe and act quite differently if I had been raised in Egypt or Sweden.
+Compare this with 66% of Americans and 16% of Swedes.
+As an American, though I tend to believe I have chosen my religious and spiritual beliefs and activities, the reality is that I’d probably believe and act quite differently if I had been raised in Egypt or Sweden.

 More specifically, I imagine it is the religious beliefs of those we most admire that have the greatest impact on us.
 If we have come to believe that religious people are “cool” for some reason, we’ll probably start believing and acting more like them.
 If, instead, we have come to believe that atheists are “cool,” we’ll probably move in that direction.

 Genetics, control, and groups.
-Like every other behavior psychologists have studied, religious behavior is influenced by an interaction between nature and nurture, in other words.
+Like every other behavior psychologists have studied, religious behavior is influenced by an interaction between nature and nurture.
 Still, there’s a lot we don’t understand.
 One tentative answer generates five additional questions.
 Mystery remains and, I suspect, always will.

 Some people like to ask me how scrutinizing the psychology of religion like this influences my personal approach to religion and spirituality.
 Has it threatened the strong religious and spiritual inclination I had as a child?